 What's the Real History of Halloween & Why Do We Celebrate It on October 31?

 Top Gear: The Most Expensive Cars Ever Sold Reading What's the Real History of Halloween & Why Do We Celebrate It on October 31?
-6 minutes Next The 2021 Roundup of 8 Looks That Rocked in Sernes
+6 minutes

 At long last, Halloween has finally arrived!
 From brainstorming spooky costumes to trying out pumpkin carving ideas with our kids, eating unfathomable amounts of Halloween treats, candy, and chocolate and indulging in everything pumpkin-spice-flavored, there's so much to anticipate during this frightfully fun October holiday.